ist356/assignment-08-kelsey-frenette/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me better understand the ETL process and interactive data visualization by learning how to aggregate and filter data to focus on relevant areas.
+It look me a few tries to understand scaling circle markers and what would be a good size.
+I had to go back multiple times to edit my code in order to improve layout responsiveness and adjust using advanced features.
+In the future, i want to enhance my debugging skills in order to improve the visualization process.